Can I Run IronXL with .NET on Azure?

 Frequently Asked Questions

-Can I run IronXL with .NET on Azure?
+How can I run .NET applications on Azure?

 IronXL works on both .NET Core and .NET Framework on Azure.
-However, .NET Standard applications have a small performance advantage in speed and stability but use more memory.
+However, .NET Standard applications provide a slight performance edge in speed and stability, albeit with increased memory usage.

-Is Azure free tier suitable for QR processing with IronXL?
+Is Azure's free tier sufficient for QR processing?

-No, Azure free and shared tiers, along with the consumption plan, are not suitable for QR processing.
-We recommend Azure B1 hosting or a Premium plan.
+Azure's free and shared tiers, along with the consumption plan, are not recommended for QR processing with IronXL.
+Instead, we suggest using Azure B1 hosting or a Premium plan for better performance.

-Can I use Docker with IronXL on Azure?
+Can Docker be used to manage IronXL applications on Azure?

-Yes, using IronXL applications and Functions within Docker Containers can help control performance on Azure.
-A comprehensive tutorial is available for Linux and Windows instances.
+Yes, you can use Docker to manage IronXL applications and Functions on Azure.
+This setup allows better control over performance.
+A detailed Azure Docker tutorial is available for both Linux and Windows instances.

 Does IronXL support Azure Functions?

-You can install IronXL using NuGet with the command: nuget install IronXL.Excel.
+You can install IronXL via NuGet using the command: nuget install IronXL.Excel

-Is there a working example of IronXL with Azure Functions?
+Is there an example of using IronXL with Azure Functions?

-Yes, there is a sample code for an Azure Function that processes an HTTP request and returns an Excel file, tested on Azure Functions v3.3.1.0+.
+Yes, the article provides a sample Azure Function code that processes an HTTP request and returns an Excel file.
+This example is tested on Azure Functions v3.3.1.0+.